sscpac/statick/README.md

 Statick has plugins that interface with a large number of static analysis and linting tools, allowing you to run a single tool to get all the results at once.

-Many tools are known for generating a large number of fasle positives so Statick provides multiple ways to add exceptions to suppress false positives.
+Many tools are known for generating a large number of false positives so Statick provides multiple ways to add exceptions to suppress false positives.
 The types of warnings to generate is highly dependent on your specific project, and Statick makes it easy to run each tool with custom flags to tailor the tools for the issues you care about.